-- it provides adequate immunosuppression of the patient and clears sufficient niche space in the bone marrow for the transplant of HSC.
+- it provides adequate immunosuppression of te patient and clears sufficient niche space in the bone marrow for the transplant of HSC.
 This allows transplanted cells to engraft in the recipient; and - it could potentially help to eradicate the source of malignancy.

 On 4 April 2017, an international PCT (Patent Cooperation Treaty) application was filed by Hemogenyx Pharmaceuticals which includes additional claims that extend the CDX Patent set out in the provisional patent application.
 These claims protect specific sequences of several high-quality clones discovered and validated by the Group.
 The claim extension transforms the original "method" provisional patent application into a "composition of matter" PCT application.
 A patent was granted in China in July 2022 covering both transplant conditioning and AML treatment applications.
-An additional composition of matter patent application titled Bispecific Anti-FLT3/CD3 Antibodies and Methods of Use (covering novel sequences of the antibodies discovered and validated by the Company in collaboration with Eli Lilly & Company) was filed following completion of 23 February 2023 as publication number WO/2023/023489.
+An additional composition of matter patent application titled Bispecific Anti-FLT3/CD3 Antibodies and Methods of Use (covering novel sequences of the antibodies discovered and validated by the Company in collaboration with Eli Lilly & Company) was filed following completion of the Lilly collaboration agreement and was published by the World Intellectual Property Organization on 23 February 2023 as publication number WO/2023/023489.